busser/tfautomv/README.md

 ### Ignore certain differences

-The `--ignore` flag allows you to ignore differences between certain resources' attributes.
+The `-ignore` flag allows you to ignore differences between certain resources' attributes.

 Rules have the following syntax: